 THE NECESSARY ORIENTATION

-THE NECESSARY ORIENTATION Copyright Š 2006 Trumpet Ministries, Inc. All Rights Reserved
+Copyright © 1998 Trumpet Ministries, Inc. All Rights Reserved.

 God has stated that the Christian has died on the cross with Christ, has risen from the dead with Christ, and has ascended to the right hand of God with Christ.
-It is absolutely necessary the believer grasp and maintain this orientation to his own personality and to the life he is living if he would gain deliverance from sin, and if he would inherit the Kingdom of God.
+It is essential that the believer grasp and maintain this orientation to his own personality and to the life he is living if he wants to gain deliverance from sin, and if he wants to inherit the Kingdom of God.

 Table of Contents